COS UCA Job Catalog

 • For students interested in interacting with other students, responsibilities might include holding office hours, assisting in precepts and attending staff meetings with the course instructors and graduate preceptors.

-• For students interested in creating new material for the course, responsibilities might include revising assignment statements, revising precept handouts, beta testing new assignments, creating supplemental material.
+• For students interested in creating new material for the course, responsibilities might include revising assignment statements, revising precept handouts, beta testing new assignments, creating supplemental material (like quizzes).

 Requirements: